WasabiAiR/stow/README.md

 The underscore indicates that you do not intend to use the package in your code.
 Importing it is enough, as the implementation packages register themselves with Stow during initialization.

 * For more information about using Stow, see the [Best practices documentation](BestPractices.md).
+* Some implementation packages provide ways to access the underlying connection details for use-cases where more control over a specific service is needed.
+See the implementation package documentation for details.

 ### Connecting to locations